 vi.
 Usage of Credit Guarantee Scheme for MSEs

-The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) set up in 2000 operates a Credit Guarantee Scheme (CGS) which guarantees grant of collateral free and /or third party guarantee-free-credit facilities to MSEs by Member Lending Institutions (MLIs).
+The Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) set up in 2000 operates a Credit Guarantee Scheme (CGS) which guarantees grant of collateral-free and /or third-party guarantee-free-credit facilities to MSEs by Member Lending Institutions (MLIs).

 The Working Group on MSEs set by the RBI in 2009 reviewed the working of the CGS and suggested measures to enhance its usage by banks.
-However, as observed above, a number of challenges in implementation of CGS such as poor coverage of loans under CGS, low settlement rate by the agency to banks etc., still remain unresolved.
+However, as observed above, a number of challenges in the implementation of CGS such as poor coverage of loans under CGS, low settlement rate by the agency to banks etc., still remain unresolved.

 vii.
 Areas of divergence in guidelines